Tang ping: Analysis of the phenomenon

-Guangming Net believes that lying flat is a common phenomenon that happens in a wide range of countries and regions in its post in May 2021.
-The economy possesses a certain security function and diversified economic opportunity when an economy reaches the climax of a state, so the marginal utility of working overtime decreases, hence resulting in a passive young generation.
+In a post in May 2021, Guangming Net stated that lying flat is a common phenomenon across a wide range of countries and regions.
+An economy possesses a certain security function and diversified economic opportunities when it reaches the climax of a state, so the marginal utility of working overtime decreases, resulting in a passive young generation.

-According to BBC, the serial popularity of "Geyou Lying Down" to "Lazy eggs" to "mourning culture" signals the increasing pressure on the younger generation, who grew up under the single-child policy, to work longer hours, abide the social credit system, and show their patriotism.
+According to the BBC, the serial popularity of "Geyou Lying Down" to "Lazy eggs" to "mourning culture" signals the increasing pressure on the younger generation, who grew up under the single-child policy, to work longer hours, abide by the social credit system, and show their patriotism.

 On June 9, 2021, the British newspaper The Independent identified Lying Flat as an online protest by young people in China, an extension of similar movements around the world that call for rest and recovery rather than busyness.
 Business Insider and The Washington Post reported on the issue and interviewed several young people who practice reclinism.

-According to The New York Times, it indicates that lying flat happens in the US too.
-It's a movement that individuals are embracing lying flat as a way to resist the expectations of relentless productivity and career success.
-It highlights economic inequality, limited job opportunities, and a sense of disillusionment with the traditional path of working long hours as factors contributing to the rise of lying flat.
-Lying flat represents a rejection of the idea that one's worth is solely determined by their job or economic status.
+According to The New York Times, lying flat happens in the US too.
+It's a movement that individuals are embracing, lying flat as a way to resist the expectations of relentless productivity and career success.
+It highlights economic inequality, limited job opportunities, and a sense of disillusionment with the traditional path of working long hours as factors contributing to the rise of the lying flat movement.
+Lying flat represents a rejection of the idea that one's job or economic status solely determines one's worth.
 Instead, it reflects a desire for a simpler, more fulfilling life that prioritizes personal well-being over material success.

-In NTV NEWS24 Morimoto Hayashi believes that the popularity of the "lying flat" movement contrasts sharply with the philosophy of striving advocated repeatedly by the leadership of the Chinese Communist Party, such as "the new era is the era of struggle."
+In NTV NEWS24, Morimoto Hayashi believes that the popularity of the "lying flat" movement contrasts sharply with the philosophy of striving advocated repeatedly by the leadership of the Chinese Communist Party, such as "the new era is the era of struggle."
 This news has garnered thousands of responses on Japanese websites, resonating with many Japanese netizens.

-Some believe that the official concern and criticism of the trend is due to its ideological connotation of non-cooperation, which is considered to pose a potential threat to stability.
+Some believe that the official concern and criticism of the trend stem from its ideological connotation of non-cooperation, which is considered a potential threat to stability.